devops329/devops/instruction/grafanaAnnotations/grafanaAnnotations.md

 ### Creating a annotation with Curl

-Now that you have your service account token and the desired IDs you can use Curl to make the API call.
+Now that you have your service account token and the desired IDs, you can use Curl to make the API call.
 This call has the following format.

 ```txt
 curl -X POST https://YOUR-GRAFANA-CLOUD-DOMAIN.grafana.net/api/annotations -H "Authorization: Bearer YOUR-SERVICE-ACCOUNT-TOKEN" -H "Content-Type:application/json" -d '{"dashboardUID":"YOUR-DASHBOARD-ID", "panelId":YOUR-PANEL-ID, "text":"Your annotation text" }'